HakaiInstitute/hakai-ctd-qc/README.md

 - main: http://hakai-ctd-qc.server.hakai.app/ -> qc hakai database
     - a cron job is applied to this instance to qc latest data submitted.

-Each been associated to their respective hakai database:
+Each instance is associated to their respective hakai database:

 ### Continuous Integration

 1. **Testing**: Any changes to the package are tested via a [GitHub workflow](.GitHub/workflows/test-package-install.yml) that qc hakai_id test suite.
 2. **Docker Build Testing**: Docker container build is tested via a [GitHub worflow](.GitHub/workflows/test-docker-build.yml)
-3. Changes to the main and development versions are directely deployed to the different caprover instances via the [deploy action](.github/workflows/deploy.yml) each respective github environments.
+3. Changes to the main and development versions are directly deployed to the different caprover instances via the [deploy action](.github/workflows/deploy.yml) each respective github environments.
 4. **Errors and monitoring**: Sentry is use to monitor the different errors and cron jobs.
 Only the main deployment is required to run a cron job to make sure any newly submitted data is qced.
 See the following links for any [issues](https://hakai-institute.sentry.io/projects/ctd-auto-qc/?project=6685251) and [cron issues](https://hakai-institute.sentry.io/crons/8ac7c3da-4e18-4c7b-9ce9-c0fa22956775/?project=6685251&statsPeriod=7d) encountered.

 ### Tests parametrization